 Good Practice Sample — Clothing

 This is the kind of result you can expect when adhering to our guide for shooting clothes.
-Use the couple of hours before and after noon to get that indirect sunlight which will very effectively bring out the texture of the fabric.
+Use a couple of hours before and after noon to get that indirect sunlight which will very effectively bring out the texture of the fabric.

 If you want to provide close-up photos of buttons, seams, or any other small detail of your product, start by locating the Macro switch on your camera.
 Most point and click consumer cameras produced in the last few years will have this option, and almost all semi-professional SLR cameras should.
 The Macro switch is usually marked by a flower icon.